FinweLtd/orion360-sdk-pro-examples-android/README.md

 > Before using the SDK, read [Licence Agreement](https://github.com/FinweLtd/orion360-sdk-pro-examples-android/blob/master/Finwe_Orion360_SDK_Pro_Evaluation_Kit_License_en_US-20161212_1500.pdf)

+> ORION 4.0
+>
+> After a long period of development and testing in various internal and customer projects, Orion360 Pro 4.0 for Android has been released.
+Please read [migration guide](MIGRATION.md) for instruction on updating your existing project from v3.x to v4.x.
+There are breaking changes.
+>
+> New examples: Read about [serving ads with Google IMA](SERVING_ADS.md) and [playing secured streams from AWS](SECURE_STREAMING.md).
+>
+> Also notice that ExoPlayer is now external to Orion360.
+You can more easily change to new ExoPlayer versions as they published (modify ExoPlayerWrapper if necessary).
+It is also now possible to get direct access to ExoPlayer instance, for example to listen for various events that the player produces.

 > IMPORTANT NOTE
 >
 > Starting May 1st, 2021, Bintray is sunsetting their repositories, including the popular jcenter and also Finwe's bintray repository.